 Planning a trip to Colorado?
 Here’s my itinerary for one action packed day in Denver, the vibrant capital city of Colorado.
 Denver may be a mile high, but it’s a laid back city that’s obsessed with the outdoors.

-To my mind, Denver deserves more than 1 day, if you have ample time on your Colorado itinerary.
+To my mind, Denver deserves more than a 1 day itinerary, especially if you have ample time on your Colorado itinerary.
 But I know many visitors are anxious to see the many other beautiful towns, resorts, and national parks in and around Denver.

 If you have more than 24 hours in Denver, you can proceed more slowly and easily spread this itinerary out over two days in Denver.
 I also give you plenty of options for other must visit destinations in and around Denver.